-Virtual Arkansas has the ability to pull student activity reports that document when a student has accessed course content and the length of time a student has spent interacting with the content.
+Virtual Arkansas can pull student activity reports that document when a student has accessed course content and the length of time a student has spent interacting with the content.

-For Off-Campus and Fully Online Program students, attendance and participation are vital to course completion and success.
-Students who are not participating and attending their courses may be dropped from their classes by Virtual Arkansas.
+For the Learn Anywhere Academy (LAA) and ALE Core students, attendance and participation are vital to course completion and success.
+Students who are not logging in and participating in their courses may be dropped from their classes by Virtual Arkansas (See the Virtual Arkansas Drop Policy).
 In addition, your local school will likely have attendance and participation guidelines that you must follow.

-Schools will assign an individual locally to monitor the students enrolled in the OCFO program.
-Local administrators will be alerted of those students who are not logging into courses and completing assignments.
+Schools will assign an individual locally to monitor the students enrolled in the Learn Anywhere Academy.
+Local administrators or designees will be alerted of those students who are not logging into courses and completing assignments.
 Students who have not logged in after ten (10) school days should be investigated and a determination made on if the student should be dropped from the courses.